 Cell: 267 939 0365

-For quite some time, I have been visiting people residing in a variety of senior living communities.
-We give each resident their choice of a cozy lap blanket, a small gift from the Dollar Store, a tissue paper corsage or a new or very gently used stuffed animal.
+For quite some time, before the Happy Flower Day Project began, I visited people residing in continuing care communities.
+We gave each resident their choice of a cozy lap blanket, a small gift from the Dollar Store, a tissue paper corsage, a Team of Angels pin or a new or very gently-used stuffed animal.

 Please call or email to share ideas.
 I look forward to hearing from you.